SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Swarming/PrepareSwarming.md

 uid: SwarmingPrepare
 ---

-# Preparing your system for Swarming
+# Preparing your system for Swarming (Alarm ID ranges)

-# Tutorial: Making code compatible with updated Alarm Tree IDs
+When the Swarming feature is enabled, alarm references need to be globally unique within the cluster.
+For that reason, alarm ids are being generated in a different way as compared to before.
+It is important to make sure that scripts and connectors are compatible with this to be able to successfully operate on a Swarming-enabled setup.

 > [!NOTE]
-> This changes mentioned in this document can only be made when targeting versions 10.4 FR, 10.5 MR and up.
+> This changes mentioned in this document can only be made when targeting versions 10.5.1/10.5.0 and up.
 >
-> Legacy alarm references may still be used in 10.5 but must no longer be used once the Swarming feature has been enabled.
+> Legacy alarm references may still be used in 10.5.1+ but must no longer be used once the Swarming feature has been enabled.

 ## Terminology